Wild Bill Davison Collection

-The Bio-Files Collection, organized by individual musician or group’s name, includes promotional materials from record labels, clippings from newspapers and magazines, photographs, and any other ephemeral non-book print resources that provide biographical information about popular, jazz, and classical performing artists and composers.
+The Promo-Files Collection (previously "Bio-Files"), organized by individual musician or group’s name, includes promotional materials from record labels, clippings from newspapers and magazines, photographs, and any other ephemeral non-book print resources that provide biographical information about popular, jazz, and classical performing artists and composers, as well as files on specific genres.
 To date, the collection contains materials related to over 17,000 musicians.
 Contributions to the collection come from a number of sources, with significant contributions from the following individuals:

 - Bill Anderson, Cleveland Public Library librarian